kris314/hwnet/README.md

 ### Evaluation of Query-By-Image Word Spotting
 #### Pre-requisite data <default-locations>
-+ Test Annotation File \<ann/test_ann.txt\>: The file same as described above.
++ Test Annotation File \<ann/test_ann.txt\>: The file syntax is same as described above, except the <dummyString> field should contain the actual unicode string/ground truth text associated with the corresponding word image.
-+ Query File \<ann/test_query.txt>\: Query file containing the query indexes.
++ Query File \<ann/test_query.txt>\: Query file contains the query indexes.
 Each index is an integer value which points to the query image from annFile.
 The syntax of this file is:
 ```1```<br>
 ```3```<br>
 ...<br>
-Here images at location 1,3,... from file test_ann.txt will be used for querying.
+Here word images at location 1,3,... from file test_ann.txt will be used for querying.

 ```
 cd pytorch